MicrosoftDocs/azure-docs/articles/application-gateway/troubleshoot-app-service-redirection-app-service-url.md

 ## Sample configuration

-In case you have either:
+In case your configuration matches one of below two situations, your setup is subject to the instructions in this article:
-- HTTP settings: **Pick Hostname from Backend Address** enabled
+- you have HTTP settings: **Pick Hostname from Backend Address** enabled
-- or have **Override with specific domain name** set to a value different from what the browser will use
+- you have **Override with specific domain name** set to a value different from what the browser will use

-your setup is subject to the instructions in this article.

 ## Cause